JingleBells00/GoodBuy/README.md

 3. In your git bash terminal run `composer install`
 4. Update your `.env` configurations accordingly (mainly the database configuration)
 5. In your terminal run `php artisan key:generate`
 6. Run `php artisan migrate` (make sure you have xampp on) to create the database tables
-7. Go to mysql and manually import 'stationwises_table_data2' from root folder to populate the the database
-8. Test!
+7. Test!

 ### Client :